 The first important thing the campaign has achieved for the churches is the unity.
 That was the first time that really the churches worked together in real spirit of unity.
 Also many barriers have been knocked down; indeed some of the churches that ministered healing didn’t believe in it.
 They thought that is for the pentecostal churches.
 Through your teaching and training they were convinced that anyone who is engaged in announcing the Good News in the name of Jesus can do so.
 Moreover, henceforth the churches are united and free to work together without any denominational discrimination.
 The church in Niamey is confident in preaching the Gospel with signs and wonders; the church knows how to handle the spiritual warfare; the church is really bold in preaching the Gospel.

-The Gospel will become effective in Niger as the Musl__m people will themselves witness miracles in the name of Jesus.
-There will be much more fruit than what we had previously. the Chuch in Niger will become really bold and effective in reaching out to Musl__m people.
+The Gospel will become effective in Niger as the Muslim people will themselves witness miracles in the name of Jesus.
+There will be much more fruit than what we had previously. the Church in Niger will become really bold and effective in reaching out to Muslim people.
 The harvest will be great.”

 Pastor Joel Biao

 Tel.
 (227)753427 – Fax (227)753430